 Just one blistering sunburn in childhood can double a person’s lifetime risk of developing skin cancer

-Sun damage can occur any time of year—in fact snow, sand, water and concrete all reflect 85 to 90 percent of the sun’s UV rays, increasing your chance of sunburn
+Sun damage can occur any time of year—in fact snow, sand, water and concrete all reflect 85-90% of the sun’s UV rays, increasing the chance of sunburn